National Dahlia Collection has a new home at Kehelland Trust

 “We are honoured to have been asked if we can house the collection and the opportunities this brings for our learners and trainees to be a part of something really special and treasured.
 It is also a real bonus that dahlia season happens to coincide with apple season and the height of our harvests.
 The fit could not be better in terms of visitor enjoyment across site and we cannot wait to be able to plan some wonderful events in the near future”

-Volunteer Days are Wednesdays 4.30pm until 7.30pm.
-If you would like to be part of the team creating the new Dahlia garden and being part of the NDC’s future, please contact Louise 07753 959856
+There are Volunteer Days at the Dahlia Collection.
+If you would like to be part of the team looking after and maintaining the collection, please contact Louise 07753 959856

 For more information about Kehelland: